Autonomous Low Power IoT System Architecture for Cybersecurity Monitoring: Background

-SPs usually required a lot of hardware resources; for example, a simple Security Onion® SP requires 12GB of memory, four cores processor, 200GB of disk storage, and two network interfaces~\cite{ref8}.
-Security onion system architecture is shown in Figure~\ref{fig2}.
+SPs usually require a lot of hardware resources.
+For example, a simple Security Onion$\copyright$ SP requires 12GB of memory, four cores processor, 200GB of disk storage, and two network interfaces~\cite{8}.
+Security onion system architecture is shown in Fig.~\ref{figure2}.
 Security Onion is a free and open-source Linux distribution for threat hunting, enterprise security monitoring, and log management.
-The Security Onion includes Elasticsearch, Logstash, Kibana, Suricata, Zeek, Wazuh, Stenographer, Hive, Cortex, CyberChef, NetworkMiner, and requires expensive hardware configuration~\cite{ref9}.
+The Security Onion includes Elasticsearch~\cite{elasticsearch2018elasticsearch}, Logstash, Kibana, Suricata, Zeek, Wazuh, Stenographer, Hive, Cortex, CyberChef, and NetworkMiner, and it requires expensive hardware configuration~\cite{9}.

-NetFlow is an embedded instrumentation within Cisco IOS Software; it is used to characterize network operation and vision into the network that is an essential tool for IT and system analysts~\cite{ref10}.
-In response to new requirements and pressures, network operators are finding it critical to understand how the network is behaving including: application, network usage, network productivity, anomaly, and security vulnerabilities.
-A sample of the NetFlow data structure record is shown in Figure~\ref{fig3}.
+NetFlow is an embedded instrumentation within Cisco IOS Software.
+It is used to characterize network operation and vision into the network, which is an essential tool for IT and system analysts [10].
+In response to new requirements and pressures, network operators are finding it critical to understand how the network is behaving, including application, network usage, network productivity, anomaly, and security vulnerabilities.
+A sample of the NetFlow data structure record is shown in Fig.~\ref{figure3}.

-NetFlow protocol is very useful; however, it consumes a high bandwidth on the network, it is vendor-specific, version-specific and it also increases the network devices processor utilization (by around $\sim$ 20 \%)~\cite{ref10} while reducing the cache availability that is highly depending on the network performance, especially during peak hours which in the case study is between 8:00 am to 9:30 am, 1:30 pm to 2:30 pm as well as on major social and/or political events (e.g., elections).
+NetFlow protocol is very useful; however, it consumes a high bandwidth on the network, it is vendor specific, version specific, and it also increases the network devices processor utilization (by around $\sim$20\%)~\cite{10} while reducing the cache availability that is highly depending on the network performance, especially during peak hours which in the case study is between 8:00 am to 9:30 am, 1:30 pm to 2:30 pm as well as on major social and/or political events (e.g., elections).